-The U.S. Environmental Protection Agency's (EPA) Office of Superfund Remediation and Technology Innovation prepared this Superfund Remedy Report (SRR) 17th Edition to share analyses of remediation technologies selected to address contamination at Superfund sites.
+The U.S. Environmental Protection Agency's (EPA) Office of Superfund Remediation and Technology Innovation prepared this Superfund Remedy Report (SRR) 18th Edition to share analyses of remediation technologies selected to address contamination at Superfund sites.
 EPA is particularly interested in documenting and disseminating information on treatment technologies to advance its mission of protecting human health and the environment.
-The report focuses on treatment as the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) establishes a statutory preference for treatment.1
+The report focuses on treatment as the Comprehensive Environmental Response,

-What's New in this Edition?
+What's New in This Edition?